Genetic genealogy helps ID victim of Green River Killer

 Stephens’ family requested privacy and declined to speak with reporters, said Sgt.
 Tim Meyer, a spokesman for the sheriff’s office.

-Ridgway preyed on victims in the Seattle area, many of them young women in vulnerable positions, including sex workers and runaways, mostly from 1982 to 1984.
-Though he had long been a suspect, his role was unconfirmed for nearly two decades before advances in DNA technology allowed detectives to identify him as the Green River Killer in 2001 from a saliva sample they had procured in 1987.
+Ridgway preyed on young women in vulnerable positions, including sex workers and runaways, mostly from 1982 to 1984.
+Though he had long been a suspect, his role was unconfirmed for nearly two decades before advances in DNA technology allowed detectives to identify him as the Green River Killer in 2001 from a saliva sample they had gotten in 1987.

 Ridgway claimed to have killed dozens more women than he was charged with - so many he said he lost count.
 He pleaded guilty in a deal to avoid the death penalty after agreeing to help investigators find additional remains.
 He is now 71, spending the rest of his life at the Washington State Penitentiary.